 Sallie R. Wagner Indigenous American Artist/Scholar Fellowship

-The Indian Arts Research Center at the School for Advanced Research is pleased to welcome Geneva Shabi as the 2006-2007 Sallie R. Wagner Indigenous American Fellow.
+IARC at the School for Advanced Research is pleased to welcome this talented musician and writer as the Sallie R. Wagner Indigenous American Artist/Scholar Fellow for 2004–05.